aliabdelazim7/aliabdelazim7/README.md

   ✈️ **Skyscanner Software Engineering Virtual Internship (Forage)**
   - Built a Dropwizard microservice for car rentals & hotels
   - Developed an Android app for flight itinerary
+- **September 2025**
+  ✈️ **Skyscanner Front-End Software Engineering virtual Internship (Forage)**
+  - Completed a job simulation where I built a web application using React as a front-end engineer at Skyscanner.
+  - Developed a page for picking a travel date using Skyscanner’s open-source Backpack React library.
+  - Customised my application and ran automated tests to ensure it rendered properly.

 ---